djomo-moungoue/MongoDBAdministrationDM/README.md

 - The sort stage is usually put after the match and group stages.
 - The project stage is usually after the match stage.
 It can be used to restructure documents by renaming existing fields and adding new fields.
 - `$limit` is usually used in sampled aggregation requests with $limit as first stage; after $sort to produce topN results
+- In the $group stage, unary operators can be used only in conjunction with accumulators.
+- $out writes resulting documents to the MongoDB collection. $out MUST be last stage in the pipeline.
+If output collection doesn't exist, it will be created automatically.